pedrominatel/hackaday-sao-m5stack-atom/README.md

 This SAO compatible board is based on the Apple Macintosh II for the [M5Stack AtomS3](https://docs.m5stack.com/en/core/AtomS3) (also compatible with any Atom).

-### First Version for the Hackaday Conference Europe§
+### First Version for the Hackaday Conference Europe

 ![Front](hardware/m5stack-osh-first-version.jpeg)